coffeemug/defstartup/_drafts/productivity.md

 each batch I move all left-over e-mail in my inbox into that label.
 Then I let the `later` label grow infinitely and never look at it again unless the e-mail reappears in my inbox.
-This trick eliminates the cognitive burden I associated with having latent e-mail in my inbox, and eliminates tasks that people don't need me to do *that* badly (because if they did, they'd e-mail me again).
+This trick eliminates the cognitive burden associated with having latent e-mail in my inbox, and eliminates tasks that people don't need me to do *that* badly (because if they did, they'd e-mail me again).